 How Deep To Plant Dahlias

-To begin, you will want to plant your dahlia tubers 4 to 6 inches deep in the soil.
-Begin by placing your dahlia tuber on it’s side with the eye of the dahlia tuber facing up.
-Gently cover up the dahlia tuber with soil.
+Once it is time to plant your dahlia tubers, begin by finding dry areas with good water drainage.
+Start by a planting hole that is 4-6 inches deep.
+Next, place your dahlia tuber on it’s side with the eye of the dahlia tuber facing up.
+Gently cover up the dahlia tuber so it has 4-6 inches of soil covering it.
 Now the waiting game begins.
 Some dahlia tubers can take as long as 4 weeks before you see sprouts above the ground.